ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 [equivalent to the single truncation of the final result]: https://math.stackexchange.com/questions/147771/rewriting-repeated-integer-division-with-multiplication
 [comment in the zcashd souce code]: https://github.com/zcash/zcash/pull/4860/files

-## Remaining TODOs for Reference-level explanation

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- [x] Its interaction with other features is clear.
-- It is reasonably clear how the feature would be:
-  - [x] implemented,
-  - [ ] tested,
-  - ~monitored, and~
-  - ~maintained.~
-- [x] Corner cases are dissected
-  - [ ] by example.

-- [ ] The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 ## Module Structure
 [module-structure]: #module-structure